Fundamental theorems

 Jump to: navigation, search

-The goal of the course is to boost the quality of bachelor's and master's thesis works; to make the results of student scientific research well-founded.
-The course studies techniques and practice of theorem formulations and proofs in machine learning.
+To make the results of scientific research well-founded, introduce the techniques and practices of theorem formulations and proofs in machine learning.

-Why one needs to convey an important message, a scientific result as a theorem?
+Why does one need to convey an important message, a scientific result, as a theorem?

 1. Theorems are the most important messages in the field of research.